 Kentik offers a highly complementary alternative that covers network operations, peering analytics, network anomaly and DDoS detection and triggered alerting to the scrubbing service, at a lower overall cost.
 For existing R&E network customers of Kentik, this is a sweet side benefit to an existing investment.
 For potential R&E network teams who would are considering using Internet2’s scrubbing service but don’t have DDoS detection capabilities, this is an ideal time to evaluate Kentik since you can get a complete network analytics and detection platform for less than detection alone.

 If you’d like to learn more about Kentik Detect, visit our product page.
-If you’d like to learn more or arrange a demonstration, email us at email@example.com or use our website’s live chat to get in touch.
-Finally, if you know you’re ready to try big data-powered network visibility out, you can be up and running with a fully functional free trial in fifteen minutes.
+To learn more, request a demo, or if you know you’re ready to try big data-powered network visibility out, you can be up and running with a fully functional free trial in fifteen minutes.